Birthday: April 20, 1969 (Taurus)

 The daredevil was presented with the ‘Living Legends of Aviation’ honor in Beverly Hills, US, in 2018.

 Baumgartner briefly dated Gitta Saxx of ‘Playboy German Playmate of the Century’ fame.
 Later, he was engaged to Nicole Öttl, the winner of the ‘Miss Lower Austria 2006’ pageant.
 They called off the relationship in 2013.
-Since 2014, Baumgartner has been in a relationship with Mihaela Rădulescu, a Romanian TV presenter.
+From 2014 until his death in 2025, Baumgartner was in a relationship with Mihaela Rădulescu, a Romanian TV presenter.

 Baumgartner was dragged into controversy a few times because of his brawls and political comments.
 In 2012, he was penalized with a fine of €1,500 for slapping a Greek truck driver after the two of them got into an argument.